Shortlinkr/asteroids/README.md

 ## Features

 - **Gameplay:** You know what Asteroids is.
-It has a shotgun though.
+Really the only difference is you can have different guns.
 - **Game Modes:**
   - Single Player
   - 2-Player Local VS